Could there ever have been a doubt, that Led Zeppelin’s first album cover would be the historic Hindenburg explosion picture?

-The iconic photograph of the Hindenburg bursting into flames weighed heavily in The Who’s Keith Moon having suggested to his friend, Jimmy Page, that Led Zeppelin might make a good name for his new band.
-Page agreed, and immediately asked Moon if he’d mind?
-Of course he took no offense, but was rather honored that his friend liked the idea.
 In the Spring of 1937, After a well publicized, and seemingly successful, transatlantic voyage, the first Nazi airship to visit the United States came to its tragic end May 6, 1937, in Manchester Township, New Jersey.
-THE HINDENBURG, while attempting to dock with its mooring mast at the Lakehurst Naval Station, for a still unspecified reason, burst into flames, killing more than 50, and ended the practice of flying passengers in huge balloons (dirigibles) filled with Hydrogen, obviously (photographically), a dangerous flammable gas.
+THE HINDENBURG, while attempting to dock with its mooring mast at the Lakehurst Naval Station, for a still unspecified reason, burst into flames, killing more than 50, and ended the practice of flying passengers in huge balloons (dirigibles) filled with Hydrogen, obviously, as sen here, a dangerous flammable gas.

 — Danish TV (1969)

-(March 17, 1969) • Led Zeppelin at the Gladsaxe Teen Club in Gladsaxe, Denmark was to be the band’s first appearance on Danish television, in support of its recent debut album, Led Zeppelin I. Using the Hindenburg Explosion on the album’s cover, Led Zeppelin so enraged a descendant of the von Zeppelin family, and they threatened to sue the offensively title band, if it dared to play any shows outside the United Kingdom.
+Led Zeppelin at the Gladsaxe Teen Club in Gladsaxe, Denmark was to be the band’s first appearance on Danish television, in support of its recent debut album, Led Zeppelin I. Using the Hindenburg Explosion on the album’s cover, Led Zeppelin so enraged a descendant of the von Zeppelin family, that they threatened to sue the (offensively titled) band, if it dared to play any shows outside the United Kingdom.

 Although they were planning on canceling the show in order to avoid run-ins with the law, the band ultimately decided to laugh it off, and take it for the joke it was.
 For the day, February 28, 1970, Led Zeppelin called itself “The Nobs,” a good natured play on the band’s European promoter, Claude Nobs’ name, and then went about the business of preparing for the show.